-- B. ENVIRONMENTAL ELEMENTS
+B. ENVIRONMENTAL ELEMENTS

-- 1. Earth
+- 1. Earth - a.

-- a.
 General description of the site

-(circle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)?
+(circle one): Flat, rolling, hilly, steep slopes, mountainous, other

-This is a non-project action.
+This is a legislative, non-project action, with no additions, expansions or further activity associated with this proposal.
 No specific site is associated with this proposal.
 The City of Mercer Island is located on an island of the same name in the southern portion of Lake Washington, in King County and east of Seattle.
 The city's topography is varied, and includes flat areas, rolling hills, and steep slopes.